 I was cleaning out some drawers a few days ago and came across a notebook that was open to a page with a list on it.
 The list was what to pack in my hospital bag for twin birth.
 I stared at it for several minutes, flashing back to that day when I wrote the list.
-You see, I wrote my list and was never able to actually pack my bags.
+You see, I wrote my list soon after I found out I was having twins but was never able to actually pack my bags.
 I planned on packing them the weekend that I was 30 weeks pregnant, but my water broke just before that date and I was put on hospital bedrest.
 Regardless, I thought I would share the list that I had made for what to pack in your hospital bag for twins.

 *Post contains affiliate links.

-When Should You Pack Your Hospital Bag for Twins?
+When Did You Pack Your Hospital Bag With Twins?

-The earlier the better.
-Obviously, my plan of 30 weeks wasn’t quite early enough.
+This is a question I get asked often and the answer is the earlier the better.
+Obviously, my plan of packing my bags at 30 weeks wasn’t quite early enough.
 I wouldn’t overly stress over it though, because since I was on bedrest for so long, my husband had lots of time to bring me stuff from home.
 I don’t suggest packing as if you’re going to be on bedrest (although I have a list of things to help get you through hospital bedrest in this post) because you will end up with way too much stuff.

 Hospital Bag for Twins: Mom and Dad